Upper Appomattox canal system

-For over a hundred years, from 1745 to 1891, the Upper Appomattox Canal Navigation system enabled farmers to deliver wheat and corn to mills on the Appomattox River as far west as Farmville, Virginia, and ship milled flour to Petersburg.
-The canal, which circumvented the falls at Petersburg, featured a turning basin which let the long, narrow bateau reverse direction, unload shipments, and load goods for the return trip.
-The system could thus served downsteam markets destined for the Chesapeake Bay markets and likewise serve upstream markets from the coastal plain.
-As well, canal boats carried passengers in relative speed and comfort.
+From 1745 to 1891, the Upper Appomattox Canal Navigation system enabled farmers to deliver wheat and corn to mills on the Appomattox River as far west as Farmville, Virginia, then to ship milled flour to Petersburg.
+The canal, which circumvented the falls at Petersburg, had a turning basin that let the long, narrow bateau reverse direction, unload shipments, and load goods for the return trip.
+The system thus served downstream markets destined for the Chesapeake Bay markets and upstream markets from the coastal plain.
+Canal boats also carried passengers in relative speed and comfort.

 History

-The river was continuously modified over its life to facilitate transportation, including significant modifications circa 1745, much of labor by slaves as well as freed Blacks from Farmville's Israel Hill neighborhood served as boatenn.
+The river was continuously modified over its life to facilitate transportation, including significant modifications circa 1745, much of labor by slaves as well as freed Blacks from Farmville's Israel Hill neighborhood served as boatmen.
 The canal suffered damage in the Civil War, but survived in use until it was displaced by rail transit.

 Cleared 1745

 The Appomattox River was cleared for bateau by 1745.
 These boats were the same dimensions as the James River bateau, sixty feet long, six feet wide and two feet deep, appropriate to carry the largest load through the smallest parts of the river.
 Unlike the James River bateau, the Appomattox trips served westward and eastward river service, and were not sold off at the end of the voyage for their value as lumber.

 To protect river navigation, the Virginia General Assembly enacted laws governing the James and Appomattox rivers, for example, forbidding construction of a river dam without locks for boat passage.

 Appomattox River Canal Navigation System 1814 Map cropped from a map of Eastern Virginia by Samuel Lewis.